EddyVerbruggen/cordova-plugin-googleplus/README.md

 - Q: OMG $@#*! the Android build is failing
 - A: You need to have _Android Support Repository_ and _Android Support Library_ installed in the Android SDK manager.
 Make sure you're using a fairly up to date version of those.

+- Q: Why isn't this working on my Android Emulator???
+- A: Make sure you are using a Virtual Device running with a **Google APIs target and/or a Google APIs CPU**!

 ## 10. Changelog
 - [pre-release] 4.0.9: Android refactored to use the GoogleSignIn SDK.
 Modified usage.
 See #193
 - 4.0.8: Fix for Android 6 where it would crash while asking for permission.
 Thx #166!